Sensaphone/ValuStor/README.md

 KNOWN ISSUES
 -------------
+The backlog has a number of known issues:
-1) If the client cannot connect to a server and never has, failed ValueStore::store() calls will use the backlog queue.
+1. If the client cannot connect to a server and never has, failed ValuStor::store() calls will use the backlog queue.
    Even if the server becomes accessible, the backlog thread will not begin to process.
-   The back log thread will only start working after a successful ValueStore::store() call.
+   The back log thread will only start working after a successful ValuStor::store() call.

-2) If the backlog receives two entries with the same key, it will not remove the older one.
+1. If the backlog receives two entries with the same key, it will not remove the older one.

-3) The backlog appears to be poorer performing than not using it even though batching should theoretically be faster.

-4) The code currently only supports "integer => string" key-value pairs.
+1. Backlog entries may be inserted out-of-order in some cases.

-5) Retrievals do not check the backlog.
+1. Retrievals do not check the backlog.

 LICENSE
 -------